zrn-ns/framestamp/README.md

 # FrameStamp

-A script that adds borders to photos and displays information about the camera and lens used for shooting.
+A script that adds borders to photos and displays EXIF information.

 This script is inspired by [Sukashi App](https://play.google.com/store/apps/details?id=app.sukashi&hl=ja).